 Oswald had the means, a probable motive, a perfect opportunity on a

-deserted 6th Floor, and the ability to accomplish the deed.
+deserted sixth floor, and the ability to accomplish the deed.
 These are

 the things that add up to Lee Harvey Oswald's lone guilt in the murder

 ANY conspiracy theory that would be used to counter the above simple,

 based-on-the-evidence assessment pales by comparison (in both logic and